NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

 Recipe to develop an IO module for a new data format:
     1. Fully understand the object model.
 See :doc:`core`.
 If in doubt ask the `mailing list`_.
-    2. Fully understand :mod:`neo.io.examplerawio`, It is a fake IO to explain the API.
+    2. Fully understand :mod:`neo.rawio.examplerawio`, It is a fake IO to explain the API.
 If in doubt ask the list.
     3. Copy/paste ``examplerawio.py`` and choose clear file and class names for your IO.
     4. implement all methods that **raise(NotImplementedError)** in :mod:`neo.rawio.baserawio`.
 Return None when the object is not supported (spike/waveform)
     5. Write good docstrings.
 List dependencies, including minimum version numbers.